Daltz333/docs.vigem.org/shibari-installation.md

   - This is required for USB connection
 - (Optional) Get the latest `AirBender.zip` [from here](https://downloads.vigem.org/projects/AirBender/stable/)
   - This is required for Bluetooth connection
 - Unblock all the archives.
-If you forget that, weird thing may happen 🙁
+If you forget that, weird things may happen 🙁
   ![2018-08-19_20-14-22.png](img/2018-08-19_20-14-22.png)
 - Extract the contents to a location of your choice (e.g. `C:\Shibari`)